 Deploy Key Connector

 This article will walk you through the procedure for enabling and configuring Key Connector in an existing self-hosted environment.
-Before proceeding, please thoroughly review the About Key Connector article to ensure a full understanding of what Key Connector is, how it works, and the impacts of implementation.
+Before proceeding, please thoroughly review the about Key Connector article to ensure a full understanding of what Key Connector is, how it works, and the impacts of implementation.

 warning